RJO23/cbf-spotify-dbt-analytics/README.md

 # cbf-spotify-dbt-analytics
-A project designed to analyse listening trends and song characteristics.l
+A project designed to analyse listening trends and song characteristics.